AlexDecker/DCCSystem/README.md

 DCC - Do not Carry Cables system.
 It's a distributed algorithm for controlling a wireless power transfet network.
 It's implemented using sdWPTSimulator (https://github.com/AlexDecker/sdWPT-Simulator)

 ## Usage
-Open the MATLAB environment and type
+For all following commands, consider the root folder of this repository.
+First, open the MATLAB environment and type
 ```Matlab
 start
 ```